 - More than a few people traveling to other countries might experience sticker shock if they forget to take their exchange rates into account.
 For instance, 5 (HK) bucks for a soda isn't so unreasonable a price when you remember that that is about 63 cents US.

 - Becomes a great deal more extreme when a country has recently experienced a currency crisis.
 In the early years of this century, people used to joke that the quickest way to become a millionaire was to change one British pound into Turkish lira. note To continue the lira theme, Italians before the introduction of the euro would routinely expect to be paid multi-million-lira salaries, since the lira was worth so little - one or two thousand were equivalent to one dollar/ pound/ deutschmark.

-- After the parents of a 8-year old girl let her play the game Smurfs' Village on their iPhone, she bought $1,400 worth of Smurfberries in the game.
-The girl did not realize that the in-game purchases were in real money and the parents did not know that the game would let her make the purchases for 15 minutes after they last used their account password without prompting for the password again.
+- This has become a common occurrence when children are given access to Allegedly Free Games.
+The kids might not realize that the in-game purchases were in real money and the parents might not know that the game would let her make the purchases for 15 minutes after they last used their account password without prompting for the password again.
+To give an example, when the parents of an 8-year old girl let her play the game Smurfs' Village on their iPhone, she bought $1,400 worth of Smurfberries in the game.
 The publisher Capcom Games and Apple received many similar complaints about this issue from parents seeing $100+ bills on their accounts.